airbytehq/airbyte/docs/integrations/destinations/azure-blob-storage.md

 { "_airbyte_ab_id": "0a61de1b-9cdd-4455-a739-93572c9a5f20", "_airbyte_emitted_at": "1631948170000", "_airbyte_data": { "user_id": 456, "name": { "first": "Jane", "last": "Roe" } } }
 ```

+With the field `File Extension`, it is possible to save the output files with extension.
+It is an optional field with default value as `false`.
+Enable this to store the files with `jsonl` extension.

 ## Getting started

 ### Requirements